herrkraatz/react-styling/README.md

 - The following tutorial shall show you fundamentally, what strategies are possible.
 - The right strategy (or combination of!) depends on your needs.
 - In my opinion it's mostly about the question how interactive/sexy vs. static/formal/seriously your application should appear to the user.
-The more interactivity you need, the more you will move from CSS to JavaScript to code your dynamic styling (as a function of state).
+The more interactivity you need, the more you need to move from plain CSS to JavaScript to enable your dynamic styling (as a function of state).

 *Notes II:*